AnlogicInfo/anlogic-usbjtag/README.md

 flash.bin, The firmware and the bootloader.
 You can use STVP or stm32flash to flash it into a blank chip, and it does work, not require you use dfu-utils to flash again.

 I'm sorry I can't fully open this stuff's source, but I hope you like it!
+This repository also contains GD32F150 version of anlogic-usbjtag firmware.

 Schematic & BUILD
 --------------